Close

 Essential Entry Requirements

-• Passport validity: Must be valid for at least 6 months from entry date
+• Passport validity: Must be valid for at least 6 months beyond your intended period of stay or from your entry date

 • Return ticket: Proof of onward travel required